raedrasheed/Hybrid-Approach-for-Moving-Object-Detection/README.md

 ## <p align="center"> A Hybrid Approach for Moving Object Detection and Tracking in Event-Based Cameras <br> Ahmed S. Ghorab, Raed Rasheed, Hanan Abu-Mariah, Wesam M. Ashour</p>

-Here’s a comprehensive `README.md` template for the project, covering its description, setup, usage, and contributing guidelines:

 ```markdown
 # Event-Based Clustering and Visualization